CAST of main Characters in order of appearance:

 The guests are supposed to be elegant but they eat like locusts.
 Dishes heaped with steaming food, bowls sloshing with soup, and skewers of roast meat are hurried to the tables while empty plates are clattered out of sight.
 Exotic foods appear and disappear: steamed fresh-water crab, minced meat of young deer, lotus seed dumplings, sweet lavender rice.
 Men gnaw on roast pigs’ trotters and drink warm rice wine.
 Ladies eat fragrant vegetables and sip green tea made from delicate leaves grown at high altitude.

 On a raised platform is the Head Table at which General Fang presides, small, thin and fierce.
 He has surrounded himself with men of substance.
-Beside him sits his future son-in-law, Venerable Panda whose black hair is greased tightly onto his big round head.
+Beside him sits his future son-in-law, Venerable Bullfrog whose black hair is greased tightly onto his big round head.
 His lips are thin and his mouth is wide.

 General Fang is silent and glowers until a junior official approaches, bows and talks softly in his ear.
 His daughter has returned it seems and is preparing to sing, obedient to her father’s wishes.
 The General grunts and nods approval.